Tumor grade is a way of classifying tumors based on certain features of their cells. The grade of a tumor is directly linked to prognosis.

 Using a microscope, a pathologist studies the tumor tissue removed during a biopsy to check:

-- How much the cancer cells look like normal cells
+- How much the cancer cells look like normal cells (The more the cancer cells look like normal cells, the lower the tumor grade tends to be.)

 These grades are usually classified as: